lonyasha/cs50-web-search/README.md

-# CS50 Web - Search Project
+# Search

-This project is part of **CS50's Web Programming with Python and JavaScript** course offered by Harvard University.
-In this project, I have designed a simple front-end for **Google Search**, **Google Image Search**, and **Google Advanced Search** using HTML and CSS.
-The application simulates how Google performs search queries by using **GET parameters** in the URL.
+Search is a front-end web application created as part of **[CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/)** course offered by Harvard University.
+This project replicates and extends Google’s search functionality, allowing users to perform regular, image, and advanced searches with a custom interface styled to resemble Google’s aesthetics.

-## Project Overview
+## About the Project

 This web application includes three main pages: